Alexandre-404/Machine-Learning-on-the-Javascript-Platform/README.md

 Required Packages (Install using npm) : ml, csvtojson Name of the script : SLR.js
 Extra Files : Advertisement.cls (Input data for the model)

-MORE EXAMPLES WILL BE ADDED SOON.
-[ONHOLD - Will Update in another 6 months]